Scattering theory for the defocusing 3d NLS in the exterior of a strictly convex obstacle: Introduction

-In Section \ref{S3}, we first prove the refined and inverse Strichartz inequalities (Proposition \ref{PRefined SZ} and Proposition \ref{inverse-strichartz}).
-These results demonstrate that linear evolutions with non-trivial spacetime norms must exhibit a bubble of concentration.
-This is subsequently utilized to derive the linear profile decomposition for the linear propagator $e^{it\Delta_\Omega}$ in $\dot{H}^{s_c}_D(\Omega)$ (see Theorem \ref{linear-profile} below).
+Section \ref{S3} begins with the proof of the refined and inverse Strichartz inequalities (Proposition \ref{PRefined SZ} and Proposition \ref{inverse-strichartz}).
+These results establish that linear evolutions with non-trivial spacetime norms must exhibit a bubble of concentration, which is then used to derive the linear profile decomposition for the propagator $e^{it\Delta_\Omega}$ in $\dot{H}^{s_c}_D(\Omega)$ (see Theorem \ref{linear-profile}).

 In Section \ref{S4}, we show that nonlinear solutions in the limiting geometries can be embedded into $\Omega$.
 Since nonlinear solutions in the limiting geometries admit global spacetime bounds (Here we need to assume that Conjecture \ref{CNLS0} holds true), we deduce that solutions to NLS$_{\Omega}$, whose characteristic length scale and location conform closely with one of these limiting cases, inherit these spacetime bounds.
 These solutions to NLS$_{\Omega}$ will reappear as nonlinear profiles in Section \ref{S5}.